danieltikamori/online-food-ordering-react-springboot-mysql-stripe/README.md

 ## Overview

-Multivendor(multiple restaurants) food ordering application.
+Multi vendor(multiple restaurants) food ordering application.
 It allows users to order food from multiple restaurants.
 Frontend is built with React and backend is built with Spring Boot.
 Plan to deploy it on AWS EKS(Kubernetes) using IaC and automated CI/CD pipeline.

 Currently, using MySQL as a database, plan to be able to use PostgreSQL (known as Postgres) as well.